 Project Brainstorm (NS 192) is offered to upper division Neuroscience students at UCLA.
 In this class, students prepare lessons on various Neuroscience topics, then travel to K-12 classrooms in the Los Angeles area to present their lessons and a series of hands-on activities demonstrating brain anatomy, organization, and function.
 NS 192 is offered Winter and Spring quarters to UCLA students.
-For registration information, please contact firstname.lastname@example.org
+For more details on Project Brainstorm, please read the following articles published in the Public Library of Science (Biology) and International Innovation journals.
+For registration information, please contact firstname.lastname@example.org.

 DRUG ABUSE AND SOCIETY

 Drug Abuse and Society: Conveying Concepts to High School Students (192C) is a follow up to C117/C277 (Drugs of Abuse: From Neurobiology to Policy and Education).
 The main goal of 192C is to provide the most promising students from the C177 course with a venue to showcase their presentations on drugs of abuse.
 Within the course the students design a short, educational presentation on specific legal and illegal drugs of abuse which they then deliver to an audience of high school students.
 Before visiting the actual schools, these presentations are critiqued by both the instructors and peers alike to help improve them.
 The first half of the quarter focuses on polishing the presentations and the second half of the quarter is geared towards the actual field presentations.
 This course is offered during Spring Quarter and is limited to students that have taken the C117 class.
 The syllabus is available here.